top of page

 Duffy recounts in Stripping of the Altars: Traditional Religion in England 1400-1580 how one cathedral had a metal dove censer that was loaded full of incense and swung about during Whitsunday such that sparks and smoke flew out during The Mass.

 At St. Mary & All the Martyrs at the old Pantheon in Rome - rose petals are dropped to imitate flaming tongues while a traditional hymn for Pentecost is chanted Veni Sancte Spiritus (O Come, Holy Ghost).
+We usually drop rose petals around the Church during Mass at St. Aelred during Whitsun Week.

 Poetry & Literature